aritzLizoain/CNN-Image-Segmentation/README.md

 * **Caution**: make sure the path is correct.
 If it is not, it will not be able to load any data.

 ### models.py

+The  U-Net  structure  is  implemented  in  the  model.py  file.
+Every  layercomposing  the  CNN  and  each  hyper-parameter  is  specified  in  it.
+Inaddition, the weighted categorical crossentropy loss function is defined.

 * **Function**: defines the model architecture and layer features.
 The model has UNet architecture.
 The code is already prepared to add layers into the model.
 Layers can be removed too.
 Additionally, pretrained weights from an already trained model can be used.